 We have built a shop of good quality and sufficient size to remain a village asset for at least fifty years, and have minimised costs wherever possible to allow the business to succeed.
 Although we raised as much money as possible in advance of opening, we still had to rely on the kindness of several local benefactors to provide us with bridging loans to pay for building, assets and stock prior to receiving our grant funding.
-As we need to pay these loans back within the next few months, we continue to fundraise to cover the debt while trying not to curtail the spending needed to run the shop.
+As we will need to pay these loans back, we continue to fundraise to cover the debt while trying not to curtail the spending needed to run the shop.

 Development and house prices

 Does having a shop make it easier for developers to get permission to build more houses?